FruitionHB/Dazzle25/README.md

-# Hawkes Bay Dazzle Blocks
+# New Zealand Dazzle Blocks

 A web map of current NZ Dazzle blocks can be found <a href="https://larryamorgan.github.io/Dazzle_HB/">here.</a>